codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 That `call` function will be triggered when you call `simplePipeline(args)` from anywhere in the pipeline.

-I’m not going to go into many details here but take note that there are a couple of other different “global variables” you can use.
+I’m not going to go into many details here but take note that there are a couple of other different "global variables" you can use.

 ---